jhsandell/JonstrupInchworm/themachine.md

 ## Secondary design points
-Taking inspiration with Manolo's Tuga <put link here> I developed some novel solutions of my own.
+Taking inspiration from the locomotion of a Geometer Inchworm (https://www.youtube.com/watch?v=ncx4o-W9R2c) and the Kossel Delta printer I developed some novel solutions of my own.
 Basically, the machine is a hybrid of __2D delta (x- and y-axis) and 1D cartesian (z-axis)__.
+And almost at the same time I discovered Manolo's Tuga (http://www.openbuilds.com/builds/reprap-tuga.390/).
 - Instead of a Scott-Russel linkage i decided to implement a parallelogram.
 This would eliminate any torque induced by the hotend cooling fan.
 - Two carriages share one rail.
 The stepper motors and drive belts fit easily on the same rail.
 It just a